Photo by United States Army on Wikimedia Commons

 There are two types of funeral train:

-- A rail service designated to carry coffins from cities with limited burial space to larger suburban cemeteries.
+- A rail service designated to carry coffins from cities with limited burial space to larger suburban cemeteries, such as the London Necropolis Railway.

-- A train that carries a specific person on a final journey from the venue for their funeral to their burial site.
+- A train that carries a specific person on a final journey from the venue for their funeral to their burial site, such as Winston S. Churchill's funeral train or, much more recently, George H.W.
+Bush's funeral train.

 Which railway lines have operated funeral train services?